harfbuzz/harfbuzz-wasm-examples/README.md

 ![](network/example.png)

-*The "network" shaper is 71 lines of Rust code.*
+*The "network" shaper is 71 lines of Rust code.
+You can follow it!*

 ---